Fiction

 “The.
 I know the word The.”

-He wanted to tell them everything he knew about the future, but he imagined getting dragged to some child psychologist and force-fed prescriptions to bring him back to reality.
-So, after breakfast, since he did not yet know how to get away with reading a newspaper, he tried to pretend to care about toys.
+What would be wrong with just telling them everything he knew, except for possibly getting dragged to some child psychologist and force-fed primitive, mind-numbing prescriptions to bring him back to what they regarded as reality.
+So, after breakfast, since apparently it might be a problem if he knew how to read a newspaper, he tried to pretend to care about toys.
 How was he going to deal with other children?
-He suspected this rare moment of this awareness was going to be too brief for this to be a worry for long anyway and tried not to worry about it.
+The moment of this awareness, he suspected, was going to be too brief for this to be a worry for long anyway and he tried not to worry about it.

-Despite being in awe staring at this world, the day was half tedious, half miraculous.
-And frustrating.
+Despite being in awe staring at this world, the day was half tedious, half miraculous, and frustrating.
 Cleavage in a magazine stopped him cold.
-How could a four-year-old exploit this young age to get that?
+How could a four-year-old exploit his young age to get that?

-After more weeks, he looked up piano lessons in the yellow pages wondering if there was a way to learn which teachers might be young, gorgeous women.
+After more weeks of pestering her anyway, he looked up piano lessons in the yellow pages wondering if there was a way to learn which teachers might be young, gorgeous women.
 Might a four-year-old benefit from sitting on her lap while learning to play?
 He wrote a note with the addresses and phone numbers of where he could get lessons.
 When that didn’t work, finally he dialed one of the numbers and handed the phone to his mom.
-Little did she know that as soon as he got piano lessons, he was going to ask that teacher where he could get voice lessons.
-Pavarotti, in an interview a long time ago, said that he had begun when he was three.
+She looked as though she was doing it just to get him to shut up about it.
+So, after that experience, rather than bother her with additional lessons, he was just as relentless with asking the piano teacher where he could get voice lessons.
+He had a dim awareness of Pavarotti, in an interview, saying that he had begun when he was three.
 When asked what can be taught to a three-year-old, he explained that they begin by teaching you how to scream without hurting your voice.
-That would be perfect for rock and roll, which was where he wanted to be.
-He was going to do whatever he could while he still had these thoughts about getting on that path.
+Even though no longer remembering how he knew that, he knew that would be perfect for rock and roll.

-With his piano teacher, he was as persistent as he had been with his mother, and finally got voice lessons.
+With his piano teacher, his persistent eventually paid off and got voice lessons.
 But before that, they sent him to first grade (it turned out he was five).
 He asked about voice lessons there too that first day.
 Somehow, he got through most of the day before reaching the point at which he could not keep this up.
 He told the teacher that he already knew how to read and count.
 She said she was sure she would be able to help him get better at those things.

 “I also can multiply and divide.
 I know fractions.
 I know a bit of trigonometry.”